-This letter is being submitted by Hydrogen Power Partners, LLC (HPP) to the California Air Resources Board (CARB) Low Carbon Fuel Standard (LCFS) in response to the LCFS Public Workshop held on Oct 14-15, 2020 to discuss potential regulatory revisions to the LCFS Standard.
-The letter includes a request for the inclusion of hydrogen Slow-Fill Stations in the Hydrogen Refueling Infrastructure (HRI) crediting mechanism that is currently in place to give "Capacity Credits" to Fast-Fill hydrogen stations.
+This letter is being submitted by Resato North America, LLC to the California Air Resources Board (CARB) Low Carbon Fuel Standard (LCFS) in response to the LCFS Public Workshop held on Oct 14-15, 2020 to discuss potential regulatory revisions to the LCFS Standard.
+The letter includes a request for the inclusion of hydrogen Slow-Fill Stations in the Hydrogen Refueling Infrastructure (HRI) crediting mechanism that is currently in place to give "Capacity Credits" to "Fast-Fill" hydrogen stations.

-In the CARB presentation used on Oct 14, Slide 36 references some of the regulatory changes being considered to specify inputs to the HySCapE model, but no indication that the methodology would be adapted for Slow-Fill stations.
+In Slide 36 of the CARB presentation used on Oct 14, there is some reference to the regulatory changes being considered to specify inputs to the HySCapE model, to include a reference to dispenser flow rate, but no formal reference to slow fill stations that will be governed by SAE J2601-4 when the standard becomes available in early 2021.

-Hydrogen Power Partners considers that there is a strategic opportunity to grow the FCEV market base into the regions adjacent to the primary urban areas where hydrogen stations are being sited using lower-cost Slow-Fill stations.
-For example, by adding a small number of Slow-Fill stations to the existing Fast-Fill station in Santa Barbara, hydrogen could be made more readily available along the 101 corridor facilitating more FCEV activity along this corridor, and also the potential to attract dealerships and car sales into the region.
+Resato North America considers there is a strategic opportunity to grow the FCEV market base into the regions adjacent to the primary urban areas where hydrogen stations are being sited using lower-cost Slow-Fill stations.
+For example, adding a small number of Slow-Fill stations in strategic areas along the 101 corridor would accelerate the adoption of FCEVs along that corridor and provide much needed resilience to the network, which would further comfort early adopters of FCEVs.

-A small number of Slow-Fill stations in Santa Barbara and San Luis Obispo County could greatly improve the resilience in this region.
-In the most recent awards made by CEC for funding hydrogen infrastructure (GFO-19-602) there were no new stations proposed for either of these counties, as the current CEC emphasis appears to be on further expanding the hydrogen station network in the urban centers.
-This potentially leaves the regions like the Central Coast with no access to hydrogen (and no FCEV sales) for several years to come unless an alternative approach, like Slow-Fill stations, is used.
+The most recent awards made by CEC for funding hydrogen infrastructure (GFO-19-602) has focused on further expanding the hydrogen station network in the urban centers.
+This potentially leaves regions like the Central Coast with no access to hydrogen (and no FCEV sales) for several years to come unless an alternative approach, like Slow-Fill stations, is used.

 We recognize the importance of building more resilience into the urban network, but we also consider that the FCEV territory has to grow beyond the urban centers to capitalize on the opportunities for vehicle sales and hydrogen use in an ever-expanding territory in California.

-We believe that this can be accomplished using Slow-Fill stations, providing connectivity between the urban networks and expanding the FCEV penetration into the less dense regions of California.
-The details of this approach are drawn substantially from the Tri-Counties Hydrogen Readiness Plans (San Luis Obispo, Ventura and Santa Barbara counties), prepared using CEC funding.
+We believe that this can be accomplished using Slow-Fill stations, which is much better suited for areas of lower density of FCEVs.
+This would provide connectivity between the urban networks and expand the FCEV penetration into the less dense regions of California.
+In the Central Coast, the details of this approach are drawn substantially from the Tri-Counties Hydrogen Readiness Plans (San Luis Obispo, Ventura and Santa Barbara counties), prepared using CEC funding.